 Indigenous events and celebrations

-Several upcoming festivals and events in Ontario celebrate Indigenous culture and the contributions, accomplishments and talent of First Nations, Inuit and Métis Peoples in theatre, film, music, sport and science.
+Several upcoming festivals and events in Ontario celebrate Indigenous culture and the contributions, accomplishments and talent of First Nations, Inuit and Métis Peoples in theatre, film, music and science.

 Summer Solstice Indigenous Festival

 Honour National Indigenous Peoples Day on June 21 in Ottawa this year during the Summer Solstice Indigenous Festival.